About Forward Theater Company

 Previously Erika founded Firecracker Consulting, formulating communications strategies for a variety of clients, worked for United Way of Dane County, the National Center for Media Engagement, and the Wisconsin Department of Children and Families.
 Erika is a city girl who moved to Madison ten years ago from Chicago, and proudly reps her hometown of St. Louis, Missouri.
 As lovers of the arts, Erika and her family enjoy the richness of Madison’s arts community.

 Kathie Nichols has been the business manager for First United Methodist Church since 1990.
 She holds a BA in history, with a minor in literature from Binghamton University, and an MBA in economics and public policy from The George Washington University.
 She has been an active supporter of civic and cultural organizations in Madison.
 In addition to her work with Forward, she serves on the board of directors for the Madison Foundation for Public Schools and is a trustee for the Madison Museum of Contemporary Art.
-Kathie moved to Madison in 1982 with her husband, Bill White.
-Their two sons, Nick and Andy White, were born and raised here.
+Kathie moved to Madison in 1982.
+Her two sons, Nick and Andy White, were born and raised here.
 Her son, Andy, is a musical theater actor, currently living in New York City.

 Carol “Orange” Schroeder and her husband Dean have been co-owners of Orange Tree Imports since 1975.
 In addition to running the store, Orange does translating from Danish to English and freelance writing in the fields of medical terminology, Danish cuisine, and retailing.
 Orange founded the Monroe Street Merchants Association and the Monroe Street Library League, and continues to serve as chair of both organizations.
 Orange has served two terms on the Madison CitiArts Commission, has been involved with American Players Theatre for many years, and is now a board member of the Bach Dancing and Dynamite Society.
 She has also served on the boards of the Madison Youth Choirs, Madison Children’s Museum, Friends of WHA-TV, and Susan G Komen for the Cure, as well as volunteering for United Way of Dane County as a member of its board and marketing committee.
 As a footnote, Orange’s son Erik grew up in a theater-loving household in Madison (obviously!), and he is now director of marketing at Chicago's Lookingglass Theater.

 Joe Shumow is an attorney with the Wisconsin Housing and Economic Development Authority.
 He sifted and winnowed his way to a BBA in real estate and urban land economics from the great University of Wisconsin, Madison.
 He then received his law degree from Washington University in St. Louis.
-Joe serves a number of other non-profits in Madison, including The Rodney Scheel House Foundation (as past president), Tenney-Lapham Neighborhood Council (as parks chair), and the Jewish Federation of Madison.
+Joe serves a number of other non-profits in Madison, including The Rodney Scheel House Foundation (as past president) and the Jewish Federation of Madison.
 When he's not seeing Forward Theater shows, you might find Joe cheering on his beloved Brewers or Badgers.

 Brent Wagner is a certified public accountant with Baker Tilly Virchow Krause, where he works with various retail companies.
 He is a member of the AICPA and WICPA.
 Brent graduated from the University of Wisconsin, La Crosse, with a degree in accountancy.
 He has lived in southern Wisconsin his entire life, and currently resides in Pardeeville with his wife Sara and their three children.
 Brent and Sara have a great appreciation of music, art, and theater.